Other Required Provisions

 - Submit a recycling, composting and waste reduction plan.
 A plan can be but is not limited to a map of recycling stations at the proposed event and a written description of how the event plans to maximize recycling and composting.

-Use of Recyclable and Compostable Food Service Ware
+Use of Recyclable & Compostable Food Service Ware

 All leftovers (oil, food, etc.) must be hauled away.
 No leftovers are to be poured down gutters or storm drains.
 Steamed water and/or ice are not to be poured on the lawn or in the bushes.

 Events will be monitored for compliance with aforementioned recycling requirements.
-If permittee is found to have violated these requirements, SFRPD will consider these grounds for withholding of performance bond and increasing performance bond the following year.
+If permittee is found to have violated these requirements, San Francisco Recreation and Parks Department (SFRPD) will consider these grounds for withholding of performance bond and increasing performance bond the following year.

 Compliance with Minimum Wage Laws

 Permittee agrees to comply with and be fully bound by, and to require its Subcontractors to comply with and be fully bound by, the provisions of Chapter 21C, including, without limitation, the payment of any penalties for noncompliance and other remedies available to the City.
 The provisions of Chapter 21C are hereby incorporated by reference and made a part of this agreement.
 Permittee shall cooperate fully with the Labor Standards Enforcement Officer and any other City official or employee, or any of their respective agents, in the administration and enforcement of the requirements of Chapter 21C, including, without limitation, any investigation of noncompliance by Permittee or its Subcontractors.
 Permittee agrees that the City may inspect and/or audit any workplace or job site involved in or related to the performance of this agreement, including, without limitation, interviewing Permittee’s and any Subcontractor’s employees and having immediate access to employee time sheets, payroll records, and paychecks for inspection.
-Permittee may obtain a copy of the current Prevailing Rate of Wages from City by contacting its Office of Labor Standards Enforcement.
 Permittee acknowledges that the City’s Board of Supervisors may amend such Prevailing Rate of Wages and agrees that Permittee and any Subcontractors shall be bound by and shall fully comply with any such amendments by the Board of Supervisors.
-To view the provisions of Administrative Code Chapter 21C please go to

-Events will be required to obtain a $1 MILLION CERTIFICATE OF INSURANCE naming as additionally insured, the City and County of San Francisco and the Recreation & Park Department and its agents, employees and commissioners, in single limits applying to physical injury, property damage, and personal injury.
+Events will be required to obtain a $2 Million Certificate of Insurance naming as additionally insured, the City and County of San Francisco and the Recreation & Park Department and its agents, employees and commissioners, in single limits applying to physical injury, property damage, and personal injury.
 The certificate of insurance must state that the City and County of San Francisco is additionally insured.

 Smoking is prohibited on any unenclosed area of property in the city and county of San Francisco that is open to the public and under the jurisdiction of the Recreation and Park Commission or any other property used for recreational purposes (Article 191: Prohibiting smoking in City Park and Recreational Areas).